 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
-If adequate funds are not available to us on a timely basis, we may be required to limit or reduce our commercialization of IBSRELA, or delay, limit, reduce or terminate our efforts to secure approval for XPHOZAH for the Hyperphosphatemia Indication or, if approved, the commercialization of XPOZAH, or delay or limit additional clinical trials for tenapanor.
-Additionally, our inability to access capital on a timely basis and on terms that are acceptable to us may force us to restructure certain aspects of our business or identify and complete one or more strategic collaborations or other transactions in order to fund the commercialization of IBSRELA or the development and commercialization of XPHOZAH, if approved, through the use of alternative structures.
+If adequate funds are not available to us on a timely basis, we may be required to limit or reduce our commercialization of IBSRELA, or limit the commercialization of XPHOZAH, if approved, or delay or limit additional clinical trials for tenapanor.
+Additionally, our inability to access capital on a timely basis and on terms that are acceptable to us may force us to restructure certain aspects of our business or identify and complete one or more strategic collaborations or other transactions in order to fund the commercialization of IBSRELA or XPHOZAH, if approved, through the use of alternative structures.